 As a suggestion, anything above 1,000 average monthly searches is significant volume to consider capitalizing on.

-Photographers learning how to sell your photography online—just like bloggers, YouTubers, and artists of any kind, should also invest in building their audiences because that’s ultimately what helps them build their business and sell photography online.
+Photographers learning how to sell your photography online—just like bloggers, YouTubers, and artists of any kind—should also invest in building their audiences.
+That’s ultimately what helps them build their photography business and sell photos online.

 Whether you’re freelancing or selling photography online as prints, the best way to sell photos online is to build and leverage your network to expand your reach and credibility.

-Visual social platforms like Instagram and Tumblr with built-in audiences can help you reach a wide audience, but there are also photo-sharing sites that can connect you with other photographers where you can build a following and, depending on the platform, sell licenses to use your photos (more on that later).
+Visual social platforms with built-in audiences like Instagram and Tumblr can help you reach a wide audience.
+But there are also photo-sharing sites that can connect you with other photographers, help you can build a following and, depending on the platform, sell licenses to use your digital photos (more on that later).

 IFTTT is a free tool that can help you create other useful integrations between apps that don’t usually integrate, like Instagram and Dropbox.

-On Instagram, you can also use Hashtagify to discover relevant, active hashtags to increase the visibility of your photographs on the platform to get more likes, comments, and engagement.
+On Instagram, you can also use Hashtagify to discover relevant, active hashtags for increasing the visibility of your photographs on the platform and get more likes, comments, and engagement.

 2. Integrate ecommerce into your portfolio

-Most photographers have a main portfolio site to showcase their work and let clients hire them.
-But by adding ecommerce to it, including the ability to accept payments from PayPal or Shop Pay, you can open several more doors for how to sell your photos online, like selling courses, physical products, and services.
+Most photographers have a main portfolio site to showcase their work to potential clients.
+But by adding ecommerce to your site, including the ability to accept payments from PayPal or Shop Pay, you can open several more doors for how to sell your photos online, like selling courses, physical products, and services.

-Dave Sanford (below), for example, has a store that showcases his wildlife photography, while letting people purchase prints and calendars.
+Dave Sanford, for example, has a store that showcases his wildlife photography, while letting people purchase prints and calendars.

-The easiest way to sell photos online is to build your portfolio or store on Shopify, install the relevant apps to customize it to your needs and monetization strategies, and start sharing and selling your photography in different forms: online or even offline through Shopify POS.
+The easiest way to sell photos online is to build your portfolio or store on Shopify, install the relevant apps to customize it to your needs and monetization strategies, and start sharing and selling your photography in different forms, like social media, ads, or even offline through Shopify POS.

 There are a lot of reasons your own ecommerce site can be the best place to sell photos online, many of which we’ll explore below.

-How to sell photography prints, products, and photo books
+How to sell your photography online as prints, products, and photo books

 It’s not just brands and publishers who might want your work.
 Your fans might too.

-And there are plenty of things to make and sell that your fans can potentially own it, whether it’s as a simple framed print or a pillow.
+There are plenty of things to make and sell that your fans can potentially own, whether it’s as a simple framed print or a pillow.
 Luckily, selling your own physical products is a lot simpler than you think.

-There are many sites and tools where you can upload your photographs and sell your pictures as photo prints on paper or physical products, such as mugs, T-shirts, and calendars.
+There are many sites and tools where you can upload your photographs and sell your pictures as photo prints on paper or physical products, such as mugs, t-shirts, and calendars.
 Let’s look at some platforms for how to sell your photography online this way:

-The best way to sell photos online as physical prints or products is to work with a local photo lab that ships prints or use a print on demand service like Printful to dropship a wide range of products (prints, phone cases, pillows, and more) featuring your photos.
+The best way to sell photos online as physical prints or products is to work with a local photo lab that ships prints or use a print-on-demand service like Printful to dropship a wide range of products (prints, phone cases, pillows, and more) featuring your photos.

-You can also learn how to sell pictures by creating photo books with your photographs and selling those online.
+You can also learn how to sell your photos online by creating photo books with your photographs and selling those online.

 Photo books are another physical photography-based product that can complement any coffee table.
 The more niche and consistent your photography is, the more likely you’ll be able to put together a stellar photo book based around a compelling theme and sell your art online.

 While you won’t get the best margins with print-on-demand services, it’s a great risk-free way to test demand for your products before you decide to invest upfront.

-How to sell your photography as a service
+How to sell your photography online as a service

-Whether you’re covering events, doing fashion shoots, or taking product photos, there’s ample opportunity to take advantage of the demand for professional photography.
-Here’s how to sell your photography as a service:
+Whether you’re covering events, doing fashion shoots, or getting into product photography, there are plenty of business opportunities to take advantage of the demand for professional photography.
+Here’s how to sell your photography online as a service:

-- Build a personal brand as a photographer so you’re top-of-mind when anyone in your network needs your camera and skills.
+- Build a personal brand as a photographer so you’re top of mind when anyone in your network needs your DSLR camera and skills.

 Since photographers, unlike other freelancers, must operate in strict time slots, it’s good to have a booking platform you can use to let prospective clients see your schedule and book you when you’re available.

 Now, let’s talk about usage rights and protecting your work—the next step of how to sell your photos online.

 A photographer’s legal primer to selling photos online